 Feline Leukemia:

-• Transmitted by direct contact with infected cats or with contaminated food dishes or litter boxes, also can be born with the disease
+It is transmitted by direct contact with infected cats or contaminated food dishes or litter boxes.

 When To Schedule Your Cat For Vaccinations

-A newborn kitten should see a veterinarian as soon as soon as possible.
+A kitten should see a veterinarian with the first 6-8 weeks of life.
 It is crucial that your kitten gets on a preventive care plan (vaccinations, flea control, deworming, etc.) to get them on the right track for living a happy and healthy lifestyle.

 Schedule Your Cat Wellness Exam Today